Miltonly/Streets/Calla Point

 Which schools serve Calla Point?

-Public elementary students attend either Chris Hadfield PS or Robert Baldwin PS, both a five-minute drive away.
-Catholic elementary draws to Guardian Angels Catholic ES, also five minutes.
-Secondary options include Milton District High School and St. Francis Xavier Catholic SS.
+Public elementary students attend Chris Hadfield Public School or Robert Baldwin Public School, both a five-minute drive away.
+Catholic elementary draws to Guardian Angels Catholic Elementary School.
+Secondary catchment is Milton District High School for public and St. Francis Xavier Catholic Secondary School for Catholic.

 How far is Calla Point from Toronto?